Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/PRISM contraints description/Prism contraint descriptions.md

 Once a set of robots have allocated all the tasks necessary to complete the missions, the order on which the tasks are to be executed depends on the constraints given by the tasks themselves:

 - when an atomic task requires more than one robot (joint task)
-- when a compound task requires its subtasks to be executed one after the other (consecutive, non ordered tasks)
+- when a compound task requires its subtasks to be executed one after the other (consecutive non-ordered tasks)
-- when a ompound task requires its subtasks to be executed in order (non consecutive, ordered tasks)
+- when a ompound task requires its subtasks to be executed in order (non-consecutive ordered tasks)
 - when a compound task requires its subtasks to be executed consecutively (consecutive ordered tasks)

 There may be different ways to encode this in PRISM model checker language.
 Here we present how we deal with this restrictions in an MDP (Markov Decision Process) model.

-## For joint tasks
+## 1) For joint tasks

 For each joint (atomic) tasks, a label is created in the MDP: